-he Savannah River Site (SRS) Quality Assurance (QA)/Quality Control (QC) program objectives verify SRS products and services meet or exceed customers' requirements and expectations.
+he Savannah River Site (SRS) Quality Assurance (QA)/Quality Control (QC) program objectives verify that SRS products and services meet or exceed customers' requirements and expectations.
 The Environmental Monitoring Program has multiple QA requirements for collecting samples, analyzing and reporting data, and managing records.
 It is important to confirm the accuracy of sample results so SRS can confidently assess the impacts Site activities may have on human health and the environment.

-2020 Highlights
+2021 Highlights

-Analytical Laboratory Quality Assurance-SRS continued to use South Carolina Department of Health and Environmental Control (SCDHEC)-certified laboratories to analyze environmental monitoring samples that it reports to SCDHEC.
+Analytical Laboratory Quality Assurance-SRS continued to use South Carolina Department of Health and Environmental Control (SCDHEC)-certified laboratories to analyze the environmental monitoring samples it reports to SCDHEC.

 The U.S. Department of Energy (DOE) Consolidated Audit Program (DOECAP) requires the analytical laboratories providing service to DOE have accreditation through the program.
-In 2020, three SRS subcontract laboratories that analyzed the environmental samples reported in this document continued to maintain their accreditation, as required to provide analytical services to SRS.
+In 2021, three SRS subcontract laboratories that analyzed the environmental samples reported in this document continued to maintain their accreditation, as required to provide analytical services to SRS.

-Annually, the DOECAP audits facilities that provide service to DOE.
-In 2020, DOECAP conducted one onsite audit and two virtual audits of three treatment, storage, and disposal facilities (TSDF).
+DOECAP audits facilities that provide service to DOE.
+In 2021, DOECAP conducted four virtual audits of four treatment, storage, and disposal facilities (TSDFs).
 The audits determined that the facilities were in good standing and eligible to continue to provide services to DOE.